tlshaheen/api_docs/doc/api-debugging-cheatsheet.md

 We've also found Runscope very helpful, and it's got a free version: https://www.runscope.com/signup

+We also provide our own API debugging tool, the API Explorer.
+You can access it at http://apiexplorer.nationbuilder.com

+The API Explorer uses app test tokens, so you don't have to get into OAuth2 right away.
+You can learn more about app test tokens and how to get one at http://nationbuilder.com/test_tokens

 There are other alternatives.
 Just google "web debugging proxy" to get started.

 ## If you can't isolate your bug...